Preventing Plastic Pollution

 With enough pressure from our supporters and allies around the world, the biggest companies like Coke, Pepsi, Starbucks, McDonald’s, Unilever, Nestlé, and Procter & Gamble will embrace a better model through innovation and redesign.
 They will reject the old story, and rediscover how to produce and deliver goods in a way that respects our oceans and our planet.

 Together, we can do better.
-We can bring about a simpler life without endless waste.
-A life where people and the planet flourish.
+We can bring about a simpler life without endless waste — a life where people and the planet flourish.
+Demand big corporations do their part to end plastic pollution!

 What You Can Do